YanchaoSongYS/yanchaosong/content/research/phd-research-3/index.md

 ## Contact Me
-✉️(mailto:yanchao.song@uhasselt.be) If you are interested in this research and would like to talk more about it, just let me know!
+✉️ If you are interested in this research and would like to talk more about it, just let me know!